Back to Blog

 How to Prevent Baffle Strikes

 Now that we know the importance of baffles, let's go over what you can do to help prevent a baffle strike.
+The first step is the proper maintenance and that includes taking the can apart if it is a user-serviceable model.

 While baffles are built out of tough material, they're not invincible.
 If you try to force the baffles out using the wrong tool for the job, then it's possible that you could damage them.
 As a result, they might not go back into the tube correctly and this misalignment could lead to a baffle strike.